fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 category: Infusion
 ---

 Infusion components are configured using options that are defined by the component developer and customized by the integrator.
 While component developers are free to define whatever options are appropriate for their component, the Infusion Framework supports a number of predefined options.

+The particular set of options interpreted by the framework is determined by the [Grades](ComponentGrades.md) that the component is derived from.
+Developers and integrators can define further grades which respond to yet further options, which they should document in a similar style if they expect the options to be generally useful.
-This page briefly describes these predefined options and provides links more information about the related Framework functionality.
+This page briefly describes these predefined options and provides links more information about the related framework functionality.

-Some predefined options should not be overridden by integrators: They are strictly for the use of the component developer.
-This is noted in the descriptions below.

 ## Options Supported By All Components Grades ##

-The following options are supported by all component grades:
+The following options are supported by all component grades, that is, those derived from `fluid.component`:

 ### `gradeNames` ###
 <table>
   <tr>
     <th>Description</th>
-    <td>An array of string <a href="ComponentGrades.md">grade names</a>.</td>
+    <td>A <code>String</code> or <code>Array of String</code> <a href="ComponentGrades.md">grade names</a>.</td>
   </tr>
   <tr>
     <th>Notes</th>